slamander/website/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 7  # Order that this section will appear.

-title = "R projects"
+title = "R sandbox"
-subtitle = "a sandbox for tutorials and fun projects"
+subtitle = "a place tutorials and fun projects"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.